Archive for category Second World War

 A Jewish shop in Berlin on 11 November 1938, after the anti-Semitic violence of Kristallnacht.

 On this night 75 years ago, the Nazis unleashed a series of riots against Jews in Germany and Austria.
 In only a few hours, thousands of synagogues and Jewish businesses and homes were damaged or destroyed.
 For the first time, tens of thousands of Jews were sent to concentration camps simply because they were Jewish.
+This event came to be called Kristallnacht or Night of the Broken Glass, a reference to the shattered glass from shop windows that carpeted the streets of German towns.

 This year marks the 75th anniversary of the Kindertransport.
 In November 1938, after Kristallnacht demonstrated clearly to any doubters that Jews in Germany and Austria were in real danger, Parliament agreed to allow unaccompanied children to enter the country, under certain conditions, and with financial support from refugee organisations.
 An appeal was put out for foster parents here, and in Germany and Austria a network of organisers worked to identify priority cases, and to get the necessary paperwork.
 The children could bring with them only a small suitcase, in which many parents placed photographs or other keepsakes along with more prosaic items.
 Between December 1938 and May 1940, 10,000 unaccompanied children, mainly Jewish, arrived in Britain.
 As the danger spread, Czech and Polish children were helped too.
 They went by train to the Netherlands, and then crossed the Channel by ferry before taking another train to Liverpool Street station where most were met by their foster families.